 If you find yourself looking at the spot flea and tick treatments again, no judgment.
 I’m doing the same.
 But I’m telling you that there is an answer.
 There are many holistic flea and tick treatments on the market – the trick is if they work or not.
 I searched Amazon and found one that had great reviews.

 - Mercola Natural Flea and Tick Defense - this one is a spray

 Another thing that I found is that if we feel that we need to use a topical flea and tick treatment, I’m going to use…

-- PETARMOR Topical Flea & Tick Treatment for Dogs & Puppies, For Dogs 45-88 lbs., because our dogs haven’t had a reaction to this in the past.
+- PetArmor for Dogs (Large 45-88lbs), because our dogs haven’t had a reaction to this in the past.